Install and activate Beaconry

 1. Buy a license

-Your license key looks like polar_li_*, copy it somewhere handy.
+Copy the license key somewhere handy.
 The .zip always reflects the latest published version, you do not need to download a new one for updates later.

 2. Check the system requirements